I’m sure it’s not news for you that you need to warm up a fresh domain before starting with email outreach.

 STEP 2: Configure your email address

-First, you need to take care of the MX record (mail exchange record) which is used to gather replies.
+First, you need to take care of the MX record (mail exchange record) which is used to direct email to a mail server.
 Set up the “from line” and a signature.
 Then get onto technical configuration.
 Set up SPF & DKIM, plus DMARC records.
 All of those are crucial when it comes to sending and receiving email.
 This is a technically complex procedure, so if you are not tech-savvy the best thing to do is contact your IT department- if you have any or your ESP support.

 STEP 3: Send a handful of emails manually

 Send emails one by one, manually.
 But don’t do it in the same week you register a domain.
 Do it in the second or third week.
 And start with a couple of emails a day.